 There is an Acceptable Use Policy in place which outlines pupil’s responsibilities when using the system:

-The Academy has installed computers and Internet access to help our learning.
+- The school has installed computers and Internet access to help our learning.

-I will only use the computers for Academy work and for homework.
+- I will only use the computers for school work and for homework.

-I understand that the Academy will check my computer files and will monitor the Internet sites I visit.
+- I understand that the school will check my computer files and will monitor the Internet sites I visit.

 The use of the internet offers many fantastic opportunities, not only for education but for entertainment and keeping up with friends.
 However social media in particular seems to lead to many issues.